Rothamsted/knetminer/revision-history.md

 # 5.0.1-SNAPSHOT

+* TODO: multi-species, new configuration, API URL auto-discovery, /network with plainJSON

 ## UI Improvements
 * List of gene synonyms added to gene view (#602).
 * Query suggester has become a “Concept selector” which can map keywords to concepts from the knowledge graph.